top of page

 2020 TedTalks iChicken, “MoMA Downtown”, New York, NY

-2020 Freeport: Kim Jong Un Liberation Art, Hauser and Wirth, New York, NY
+2020 Freeport: Kim Jong Un Liberation Art, performance, Hauser and Wirth, New York, NY

 2019 Kim Jong Un: Spring Awakening on the Pacific Rim, Human Resources LA, Los Angeles, CA